ACFightOn/CSCI596-Final-Project/README.md

 ![image](https://github.com/ACFightOn/CSCI596-Final-Project/blob/main/Schema.jpg)

 1. Get the dataset, preprocess it and load it into HDFS
-2. Use Hive to further process the dataset
+2. Using Hive to further process the dataset
 3. Using Spark to predic returned customer.
-4. Visulization, plan to use JavaWeb.
+4. Using JavaWeb to achieve visulization.

 ## Environment
 + Linux